xiaoTan12/SMPL-Pose/README.md

 ![1_low_res](https://github.com/user-attachments/assets/3a1efa45-b489-494a-93f9-af1517b49563)#
 ## 2. Hardware Requirements
 - **Testing**: Most modern GPUs are sufficient to run the testing process.
-- **Training**: For optimal training performance, it is highly recommended to use 2 NVIDIA A100 GPUs.

 ## 3. Installation
 ### 3.1 Create Conda Environment